NisargaKumar/Calorie-Burnt-Prediction/README.md

       - Run the Streamlit Application:
         streamlit run app.py
-4)  Ensure that you use your email and Twilio credentials before running.
+4)  Ensure that you use your email and Twilio credentials before running the file.

 **Usage**
 - Open model_training.ipynb in Jupyter Notebook to train and evaluate the machine learning models.